 On Sept.
 7, 1957, the air base at Portsmouth, N.H., was named Pease AFB in his honor.

-full citation at the Congressional Medal of Honor Society website.
+See the full citation at the Congressional Medal of Honor Society website.